ruochenj/mbImpute/README.md

 <!-- badges: end -->

-The goal of mbImpute is to jointly borrow information from similar samples, similar taxa and optional metadata including sample covariates, and taxon phylogeny.
+The goal of mbImpute is to impute false zero counts in microbiome sequencing data, i.e., a sample-by-taxon count matrix, by jointly borrowing information from similar samples, similar taxa and optional metadata including sample covariates, and taxon phylogeny.

 ## Installation

-If you have downloaded the package zip file, you can install the released version of mbImpute using:
+After you download the package zip file, you may install the mbImpute package (e.g., Version 0.1.0) using the following command in R:

 ``` r
 install.packages("mbImpute_0.1.0.tar.gz")
 ```

-Otherwise, you can use
+You may also use the following R code to directly install the mbImpute package from GitHub:

 ``` r
 #install.packages("devtools")